Zelenskyy says Ukrainian special military units in Kherson

 The Russian Defense Ministry didn’t acknowledge striking a residential building in Mykolaiv, saying only that an ammunition depot was destroyed “in the area of the city.”

-Mykolaiv mayor Oleksandr Sienkevych told the AP that Russia could step up its shelling of his city in light of Ukraine’s advances.
+Mykolaiv mayor Oleksandr Sienkevych told the AP that Russia could step up its shelling of his city.
 “The more success the Ukrainian army has, Russia lowers its bar of terrorism,” he said.

 Sienkevych said that S-300 missiles launched from the Kherson region can reach Mykolaiv within one minute.
 Some 149 civilians have been killed and 700 people seriously wounded in the city since the Feb.
 24 start of the war.